 Traditional Brick Kilns – Dhaka, Bangladesh

 There are approximately 2,000 traditional brick kilns in and around Dhaka and about 5,200 more spread all around the country.
 These brick kilns burn coal to create bricks for Bangladesh’s booming construction industry.
-The burning process releases PM2.5 and other pollutants into the surrounding environment.
 They are large contributors to air pollution in Dhaka mainly due to their inefficient design.
+The burning process releases PM2.5 and other pollutants into the surrounding environment, which are extremely harmful to our health.

 Surface Dust in Dhaka, Bangladesh